xhmyjae/xhmyjae/README.md

 # Yo!
 I'm Jae :)

-I'm a french Computer science student, and i will probably mostly code in c++.
+I'm a french Computer science student, and i will probably mostly code in c++ or c#.

 I stream games on [twitch](https://www.twitch.tv/xhmyjae) (and sometimes my homeworks), check it out :))